Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum be on the court for the Boston Celtics at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Jayson Tatum included, match up versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Let's break down Tatum's prop bets, and some stats and trends to help you select good wagers.
+If you'd like to make predictions on Tatum's performance, we dive into his available prop bets, using stats and trends, below.

 Jayson Tatum Prop Bets vs. the Heat